sunniesnow/sunniesnow/help.md

 You may upload a plugin file to use it.

 This setting is **only** useful when the corresponding [`plugin`](#plugin) item is `"upload"`.

+#### Renderer

+- **Setting id**: `renderer`.
+- **Possible values**: `"canvas"`, `"webgl"`.

+When the setting is `"canvas"`,
+Sunniesnow uses the canvas API to draw everything.
+When the setting is `"webgl"`,
+Sunniesnow uses the [WebGL](https://webgl.org){:target="_blank"} API to draw everything.

+The technical differences between the two renderers:

+- WebGL is a more modern API than canvas.
+It draws hardware-accelerated 2D and 3D graphics, whereas canvas focuses on 2D graphics.
+- Canvas loads slightly faster than WebGL, but WebGL draws **significantly** faster than canvas.
+- Canvas is supported by more browsers than WebGL.

+The actual differences that you may experience during the game:

+- Because some features are too expensive to be implemented using canvas, canvas lacks some features than WebGL.
+For example, [`background-blur`](#background-blur) is only available when WebGL is used;
+with the default skin, the trails of tip points and the colorful rank frame of the all-perfect rank are only visible when WebGL is used.
+- There would be performance differences between the two renderers.
+However, although WebGL is generally faster than canvas, canvas **may** be faster than WebGL because by using canvas some features are dropped.

+#### WebGL options

+There are some graphical settings that are **only** useful when [`renderer`](#renderer) is set to `"webgl"`.

+##### Antialias

+- **Setting id**: `antialias`.
+- **Possible values**: `true`, `false`.

+This setting is used to set whether antialiasing should be enabled.
+When it is `true`, antialiasing is enabled.
+When it is `false`, antialiasing is disabled.

+Antialiasing is a technique to make the edges of objects look smoother.
+It may lead to noticeable performance loss on some devices.

+##### Power preference

+- **Setting id**: `power-preference`.
+- **Possible values**: `"default"`, `"low-power"`, `"high-performance"`.

+This is a hint indicating what configuration of GPU is suitable for the WebGL context.
+Setting it to `"high-performance"` will prioritize performance over power consumption, and setting it to `"low-power"` will prioritize power consumption over performance.

+Because this is just a hint, whether it actually affects the performance or the power consumption is **not** certain.

 #### Debug